sitdap/dynamic-image/README.markdown

+# For the latest version, head over to [tgjones/dynamic-image](https://github.com/tgjones/dynamic-image).

 # DynamicImage, from [Sound in Theory Ltd](http://www.sitdap.com)

 This is the source code repository for DynamicImage, an open source image manipulation library for ASP.NET.